 How to Set Clock-in Clock-out System to Track Employee Attendance?

-Clock-in clock-out system allows employees to log their shift, track work hours, and report overtime.
+Clock-in clock-out system allows employees to log their shifts, track work hours, and report overtime.
 It’s an efficient way of tracking time, managing attendance, and it helps to calculate exact wages.

-Time clock is popular in many companies and used in various forms.
+An employee time clock app is popular in many companies and is used in various forms.
 It’s a great timekeeping system that helps to save time and money.

-If you want to set up an effective clock-in and out system in your company, here’s your guide!
-So let’s get right to it!
+If you want to set up an effective clock-in and out system in your company and make sure all your employees are billed fairly for their job, here’s your guide!

 What Is Clock-in Clock-Out System?

 The traditional punch clock is a thing of the past.
-It has been successfully replaced with its digital version – clock-in/clock-out system.
+It has been successfully replaced with its digital version – the clock-in/clock-out system for desktop and mobile devices.
+In times when almost everyone has unlimited access to a high-quality internet connection, letting employees clock in from their own devices or by using a time kiosk app is extremely beneficial.

-It’s a method by which employees log their work hours, including breaks and overtime.
-It helps to manage staff, workload, and accurately track work time.
+So, a clock app is a method by which employees log their work hours, including breaks and overtime.
+It helps to manage staff and workload and accurately track work time.

 Such a system has different forms but usually serves as a time tracking software with clocking features.
-It has digital timesheets, timecards with time logs, and reports.
+It has digital timesheets, timecards with time logs, and reports, sometimes even GPS location tracking.

-With time clock, you can improve payroll processing, save on labor costs, increase productivity, and lower employee turnover rate.
+With a tool that offers time clock features, you can improve payroll processing, save on labor costs, increase productivity, and lower employee turnover rates.

 Types of Time Clocks

-Time clock is used in all industries but can have different forms.
-It can be a simple punch clock where employees clock their start and end time of work.
-Or it can be an advanced time tracking software with additional features.
+A time clock system is used in all industries but can have different forms.
+It can be a simple punch clock where employees quickly clock their start and end time of work.
+Or it can be an advanced time tracking software available for desktop and mobile apps, that allows marking break time and sends overtime alerts.

 Here are all types of time clock systems used in different businesses.